Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \subsubsection{Multilingual \& Code-Switching Scenarios}

-Multi-turn interactions that involve multiple languages (or mixing languages) introduce additional complexity.
-An LLM may handle a single-turn query in a non-English language reasonably well, yet maintaining context across languages in a conversation is far more difficult.
-Code-switching – where users alternate between languages in successive turns or even within a turn – often confuses models, leading to incorrect translations or lost context.
-For example, a user might ask a question in English, then follow up in Spanish; current models might not consistently link the follow-up to the previous question or could respond in the wrong language.
-Moreover, evaluation of multi-turn dialogue abilities has been heavily skewed toward English, and many models show performance drop-offs in less dominant languages.
-Cultural and linguistic knowledge may not transfer seamlessly across turns.
-There are also safety implications: mixing languages can bypass certain content filters or exploit weaknesses in a model’s multilingual alignment.
-Yoo et al. (2024) \cite{redcode} found that code-switching in prompts can elicit undesirable behaviors from LLMs that would not surface with English-only inputs, revealing gaps in multilingual understanding and alignment.
-This underscores that handling multi-turn dialogues in a culturally and linguistically robust way is still an open challenge.
+Multi-turn interactions spanning multiple languages introduce additional complexity.
+While LLMs can handle single-turn non-English queries reasonably well, maintaining coherent cross-lingual context across turns is far more difficult.
+Code-switching---alternating languages across or within turns---often causes models to lose referential links or respond in the wrong language.
+Evaluation has been heavily skewed toward English, and performance degrades noticeably in lower-resource languages.
+There are also safety implications: mixing languages can circumvent content filters and expose weaknesses in multilingual alignment. \citet{redcode} find that code-switching prompts can elicit undesirable behaviors that would not surface in English-only inputs, revealing gaps in multilingual robustness.
+Handling multi-turn dialogue in a culturally and linguistically consistent manner thus remains an open challenge.